jjatria/cpran-www/docs/plugins/selection/index.md

 command requires the current selection to be a selection table.
 After calling it, the new selection will be the one that was saved in that table.

-This command modifies the selection, since the new object is selected.
+This command modifies the selection.

 #### Select one type: type$, refine